Kazakhstan proposes constitutional reform that could extend President's time in power

 Reuters

-Kazakhstan’s Reform Commission has published a draft of a new Constitution that would mark the most extensive revision of the country’s law since independence, including an absolute ban on the death penalty and more rights and freedoms for citizens.
+Kazakhstan has published a draft of a new Constitution that would mark the most extensive revision of the country’s law since independence.
+Among the topics up for discussion are an absolute ban on the death penalty and a potential extension of President Kassym-Jomart Tokayev's time in power.

 Among the most consequential changes are amendments affecting fundamental rights.
 The draft proposes to enshrine an absolute ban on the death penalty and reaffirms the secular character of education, with an exception for religious institutions.
 At the same time, the grounds for restricting freedom of expression and the right to peaceful assembly are expanded, while the explicit reference to the right to strike is removed from the article on labour.
 Additional provisions introduce transparency requirements for non-governmental organisations receiving foreign funding and remove the explicit primacy of international treaties over domestic law.